On infinite effectivity of motivic spectra and the vanishing of their motives: Introduction

-Another application of our results (that also generalizes another statement formulated by Bachmann and requires a coefficient ring distinct from $\z$ if the characteristic of $k$ is positive) is the following one: the so-called unreduced suspension (as defined in \cite{pohu}) of $\sinftlam(A_+)$ is $\otimes$-invertible in $\shtlam$ whenever $k$ is non-orderable, $A$ is the (affine) zero set of $\phi-a$ for $\phi$ being a non-zero quadratic form, $0\neq a\in k$, $p$ is distinct from $ 2$ and is invertible in $\lam$ if it is positive.
-We deduce this statement from Theorem 30 of \cite{bachinv} (whose proof is based on the usage of the Chow weight structure for $\dmck[\frac 1 p]\subset \dmk[\frac 1 p]$).
+Another application of our results (that generalizes one more statement formulated by Bachmann and requires a coefficient ring containing $\frac{1}{p}$ if $p>0$) is the following one: the cone of the "structure morphism" $\sinftlam(A_+)\to S^0_{\lam}$ is $\otimes$-invertible in $\shtlam$ whenever $k$ is non-orderable, $A$ is the (affine) zero set of $\phi-a$ for $\phi$ being a non-zero quadratic form, $0\neq a\in k$, $p$ is distinct from $ 2$ and is invertible in $\lam$ if it is positive.
+We deduce this statement from Theorem 33 of \cite{bachinv} (whose proof is based on the usage of the Chow weight structure on $\dmck[\frac 1 p]\subset \dmk[\frac 1 p]$).

-Now we describe the "most original" result of this paper (at least, it appears not to be formulated in the literature in any form).
+Now we describe the most original result of this paper (at least, it appears not to be formulated in the literature in any form).
 We prove that an object $E$ of $\shlamc(k)$ belongs to $\shelam(k)(r)$ (to the $r$th level of the $\lam$-linearized version of the Voevodsky's slice filtration; we also say that the objects of $\shelam(k)(r)$ are $r$-effective) if and only if $\mklam(E)$ belongs to $\dmelam(k)(r)$.
-We also establish a certain "$\thom$-connective" version of this statement.
-Assuming that $p$ is invertible in $\lam$ whenever it is positive, we immediately deduce the "infinite effectivity" of the compact motivization kernel, and describe when $M_{k,\lam}(E)\in \dmlam(k)_{\tdmlam \ge m+1}$ for $E\in \shlam(k)_{\tshlam\ge m}$.
+Moreover, we establish a certain "$\thom$-connective" version of this statement.
+Assuming that $p$ is invertible in $\lam$ whenever it is positive, we immediately deduce the "infinite effectivity" of objects in the compact motivization kernel, and also say when $M_{k,\lam}(E)\in \dmlam(k)_{\tdmlam \ge r+1}$ for $E\in \shlam(k)_{\tshlam\ge r}$.

+We also note that continuity arguments similar to ones applied in this paper can be useful for the study of a wide range of motivic questions.
+For this reason we discuss these continuity matters in a rather detailed and "axiomatic" manner.

 Let us now describe the contents of the paper.
 Some more information of this sort can be found at the beginnings of sections.

 In \S\ref{sprelim} we recall some basics on (general) triangulated categories, $\sht(-)$ and $\dm(-)$, on the cohomological dimension of fields and their Grothendieck-Witt rings of quadratic forms.
 We also introduce the $\lam$-linear versions of $\sht(-)$ and $\dm(-)$ and discuss certain continuity arguments.